 The Group enters into contracts consisting of any combination of hardware, services and software.
 Within these multiple element arrangements, separate components are identified and accounted for based on the nature of those components, considering the economic substance of the entire arrangement.
 Revenue is allocated to each separately identifiable component based on the relative fair value of each component.
 The fair value of each component is determined by taking into consideration factors such as the price of the component when sold separately and the component cost plus a reasonable margin when price references are not available.
-The revenue allocated to each component have been met.
+The revenue allocated to each component is recognized when the revenue recognition criteria for that component have been met